gskorokhod/recipe-ingredient-parser/README.md

 ## IMPORTANT: Dataset
 The dataset could not be shared here because the file is too large.
-Please download it from the following link and put the files in /data https://nextcloud.gskorokhod.com/s/ex7RZTd8GwG56Gd
+Please download it from the following link and put the files in /data

+https://nextcloud.gskorokhod.com/s/ex7RZTd8GwG56Gd

-UPD: the nextcloud server had to be taken down becaus I'm moving - I'll uplod the ds somewhere else soon
+UPD: the nextcloud server had to be taken down because I'm moving - I'll uplod the ds somewhere else soon

 ## Description
 This is a CRF (Conditional Random Fields) model, built with [pycrfsuite](https://python-crfsuite.readthedocs.io/en/latest/),